wokwi/wokwi-docs/docs/parts/wokwi-pi-pico.md

 - The [official Pi Pico core](https://github.com/arduino/ArduinoCore-mbed), based on Mbed OS.
 This is the default.
 - [Community maintained Pi Pico Arduino Core](https://github.com/earlephilhower/arduino-pico), built on top of [the Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

+You can learn about the key differences between these two cores in [this GitHub comment](https://github.com/earlephilhower/arduino-pico/issues/117#issuecomment-830356795).

 To select a core, set the "env" attribute of the `wokwi-pi-pico` part.
 For the official Arduino core, use the value "arduino-core".
 For the community maintained core, set "env" to "arduino-community". e.g.:

 ```json